- An academic focus supported by a community of Oxford scholars: Come away with in-depth knowledge of the region’s history and culture

 Dates and Fees

-July 15 (Sunday) is the day you will leave the US en route to Oxford.
-Plan to arrive to Oxford on July 16 (Monday) for the start of the program.
+July 19 (Sunday) is the day you will leave the US en route to Oxford.
+Plan to arrive to Oxford on July 20 (Monday) for the start of the program.
 The welcome orientation takes place that afternoon/early evening.
 Check out takes place on the last Saturday of the program.
-Extra nights may be booked at Merton College dorms for an additional fee.
+Extra nights may be booked at for an additional fee.
 A deposit of $600 is required to secure your place on the Oxford Berkeley Program.
 The total balance of the program fee is due on the final payment date.
 An invoice will be mailed to you 30 days before final payment is due.

-October 2, 2017: Priority 2018 enrollment opens (participants from the past five years may enroll)
+October 8, 2019: Priority enrollment opens (participants from the past three years may enroll)

-April 17 – June 15, 2018: Late enrollment period (full payment due at time of enrollment)
+March 21 – June 4, 2020: Late enrollment period; full payment due at time of enrollment

 Field Trip Fee

 Private bath and double rooms have limited availability.
-These requests may be indicated in the appropriate section on the enrollment form.
+Requests for private baths may be indicated in the appropriate section on the enrollment form and are available on a first come; first served basis.

 - Applicants must be 19 years of age or older.